-Fall that year proved to be not only wrestling season for many of the cities across the country, but it would become a time Ray Stevens continued his travels of conquest as he moved onto the Alabama/Tennessee territory.
-His ring prowess was growing as well as his reputation for being a solid worker that could be counted on to show up and trusted to protect the business.
+Fall that year proved to be wrestling season for many of the cities across the country.
+It would also be when Ray Stevens continued his conquest travels as he moved onto the Alabama/Tennessee territory.
+His ring prowess was growing, and his reputation for being a solid worker who could be counted on to show up and trusted to protect the business.

 1960 would mark the start of a decade where The Crippler Ray Stevens would not only make his biggest impact but would be felt in the decades that followed.
 The wrestlers that he worked with would remember him as maybe the best of that era, and it all started with the NWA United States Title in San Francisco.
 He took that title in November of 1960 and held it nine times over during his tenure there, after being awarded the belt as its first champion.

-Stevens would go to war with Pepper Gomez, establishing himself as the top heel to go along with the promos he cut dogging the locals and bad-mouthing San Francisco in general.
-He always billed himself coming from another city or the other side of the country as well to further separate himself from the locals, which lent to their dislike of the “outsider” and added to his heel antagonism.
+Stevens would go to war with Pepper Gomez, establishing himself as the top heel to go along with the promos he cut, dogging the locals and bad-mouthing San Francisco in general.
+He always billed himself as coming from another city or the other side of the country to further separate himself from the locals, which lent to their dislike of the "outsider" and added to his heel antagonism.

 Wilbur Snyder, King Curtis Iaukea, and Dominic DeNucci also battled Ray Stevens for the title over the years that followed.
 Stevens even got a shot at and defeated "The Living Legend" Bruno Sammartino on one of his stops in California.
 Bruno actually challenged Stevens, as was the norm for the McMahon’s to do with their champion from time to time, pitting title versus title in many instances, but never really putting their gold in jeopardy.
 As in this case, when Stevens beat Bruno two out of three falls, the WWWF used the loophole that the title doesn’t change hands on a DQ — a rule which they still maintain today.
 With that, Sammartino was able to bring his title back home.
 The fans knew that their boy, hated or not, had beaten the great, exalted NYC Champion and sent him packing, even if he still had his belt to take with him.

-Another milestone in the career of Stevens happened while at Big Time Wrestling, and it came in the form of meeting a Canadian transplant with the right attitude to build a team on.
+Another milestone in Stevens’s career happened while at Big Time Wrestling, and it came in the form of meeting a Canadian transplant with the right attitude to build a team on.

 The Blond Bombers – The Crippler Ray Stevens and Pat Patterson